ryanneilparker/social-clone/README.md

 - View other users profiles
 - View other users posts
 - Search for other users using the search bar
-- Randomly suggests users to follow on homepage
+- Randomly suggests users for you to follow on the homepage
 ### User Created Content
-- Posts images to you profile
+- Post images to you profile
 - Add captions to your photos
+- Delete posts your posts if you don't like them
 - Posts get featured on other users feeds
 - Download other users photos